cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 `AuthEncap()` and `AuthDecap()` procedures.

-This mechanism authenticates only the key pair of the sender, not any other identity.
-If an application wishes to authenticate some other identity for the sender (e.g., an email address or domain name), then this identity should be included in the `info` parameter to avoid identity mis-binding issues {{UKS}}.
+This mechanism authenticates only the key pair of the sender, not any other identifier.
+If an application wishes to bind HPKE ciphertexts or exported secrets to another identity for the sender (e.g., an email address or domain name), then this identifier should be included in the `info` parameter to avoid identity mis-binding issues {{IMB}}.

 ~~~~~
 def SetupAuthS(pkR, info, skS):